Understanding The Gottman Method: How Can The Gottman Repair Checklist Help You?

 Drs.
 John and Julie Gottman developed the Gottman Method based on nine components of healthy relationships, forming the Sound Relationship House Theory.
 The Gottman Method aims to help couples disrupt conflicting oral communication, increase respect, and improve intimacy and affection.
 Through therapy, couples can destroy cycles of stagnancy which can fuel conflict.
 Couples who complete the program may enjoy an increased sense of empathy and mutual understanding, as a result.

-The initial assessment sets the stage for the rest of the therapeutic framework.
+The initial relationship checkup assessment sets the stage for the rest of the therapeutic framework.
 The evaluation starts with a joint session followed by individual interviews with each partner.
 Each partner completes a questionnaire that gives them specific feedback about their relationship.
 After the initial assessment, the couple and therapist decide on the length and frequency of the sessions.
 The program is designed to thoroughly assess the couple's relationship and integrate research-based interventions related to the Sound Relationship House Theory.

 What is the Sound Relationship House Theory?